the-data-sherpa/home_medication_tracker/README.md

    - The database will be created automatically on first run
    - Start by adding family members, then medications, then assign medications to family members

+**Note:** The `docker-compose.yml` file in this repository builds from source.
+If you want to use the published Docker Hub image instead, update it as shown in Option 1 above.

 ### Stopping the Application

+**If using Docker Compose:**
 ```bash
 docker-compose down
 ```